Astrid Uhrenholdt Jacobsen

-Astrid Uhrenholdt Jacobsen (born 22 January 1987) is a Norwegian cross-country skier and a member of the International Olympic Committee (IOC).
-She skis with the IL Heming club in Oslo, near Holmenkollen.
+Astrid Uhrenholdt Jacobsen (born 22 January 1987) is a Norwegian former cross-country skier and a member of the International Olympic Committee (IOC).
+She skied with the IL Heming club in Oslo, near Holmenkollen.
 Her greatest achievement is winning the gold medal in sprint at the 2007 World Championships.
 On 22 April 2020, she announced her retirement from cross-country skiing in favour of medical studies.

 Career

 Before 2006/07 season

-Prior to the 2006/07 season Jacobsen had competed in five World Cup events, three sprint races and two pursuits.
+Prior to the 2006/07 season Uhrenholdt Jacobsen had competed in five World Cup events, three sprint races and two pursuits.
 One sprint in Drammen in the 2004/05 season and the rest at the end of the 2005/06 season.
-Her best result in those races was a 10th place in the freestyle sprint in Changchun, China where she lost in the semi final, having had the third best qualifying time.
+Her best result in those races was a 10th place in the freestyle sprint in Changchun, China where she lost in the semi-final, having had the third best qualifying time.
 She also achieved another top twenty finish by finishing 17th in the classic sprint in Drammen (2005/06), after qualifying in 15th position.
 Jacobsen finished the 2005/06 season in 64th place overall and 35th in the sprint, gaining 40 points.

-Astrid Jacobsen has competed in two Junior World Championships, in the 2004/2005 Championships held in Rovaniemi, Finland she won a silver in the sprint, behind fellow countrywoman Kari Vikhagen Gjeitnes, and ahead of Swedish Ida Ingemarsdotter.
+Astrid Uhrenholdt Jacobsen has competed in two Junior World Championships, in the 2004/2005 Championships held in Rovaniemi, Finland she won a silver in the sprint, behind fellow countrywoman Kari Vikhagen Gjeitnes, and ahead of Swedish Ida Ingemarsdotter.

-Then in the 2005/06 Championships in Kranj, Slovenia Jacobsen won two gold medals.
+Then in the 2005/06 Championships in Kranj, Slovenia Uhrenholdt Jacobsen won two gold medals.
 The first in the sprint, ahead of Russian Natalia Matveeva, and Norwegian Celine Brun-Lie., after qualifying in first place.
 The second gold was in a 5 km classical style race, winning in a time of 13:57.9, 18.4 seconds ahead of Eva Nývltová, and 32.7 seconds ahead of Charlotte Kalla.
 She also competed in the pursuit two days later, but finished in 35th place, in a time of 31:26.7, 2:14.5 behind winner Kalla.

 She also competed in two Scandinavian Cup races (2005/06), a pursuit and a sprint, and became fifth and eighth respectively.
-Jacobsen has one National Championship medal, a silver, which she won in January 2005.
+Uhrenholdt Jacobsen has one National Championship medal, a silver, which she won in January 2005.
 She became third in the qualifying, and lost to Marit Bjørgen, and ahead of Ella Gjømle, who was third.